nixworks/public/news/2011/07/7/index.md

 ##### China
 ### [The People's Republic of China dismisses reports of the death of former President Jiang Zemin as "pure rumour". ](/news/2011/07/7/the-people-s-republic-of-china-dismisses-reports-of-the-death-of-former-president-jiang-zemin-as-pure-rumour.md)
-_Context: Chinese President, China, Jiang Zemin_
+_Context: Chinese President, Jiang Zemin, China_

 ##### Freedom Flotilla II
 ### [Freedom Flotilla II: The Greek Coast Guard prevents the ship "Dignity Al Karama" from sailing to the Gaza Strip after it stops to refuel in Crete. ](/news/2011/07/7/freedom-flotilla-ii-the-greek-coast-guard-prevents-the-ship-dignity-al-karama-from-sailing-to-the-gaza-strip-after-it-stops-to-refuel-in.md)
-_Context: Freedom Flotilla II, Crete, Hellenic Coast Guard, Gaza Strip_
+_Context: Gaza Strip, Freedom Flotilla II, Hellenic Coast Guard, Crete_

 ##### National Congress Party
 ### [The southern branch of Sudan's ruling National Congress Party announces its split from the northern party ahead of South Sudan's independence ](/news/2011/07/7/the-southern-branch-of-sudan-s-ruling-national-congress-party-announces-its-split-from-the-northern-party-ahead-of-south-sudan-s-independenc.md)